This post may contain affiliate links. Please see my disclosure policy for details.

 So, I would only bring your phone camera here if you want to take photos for your Instagram feed.

-The staff are super friendly so I’d email or call them, to enquire what is and isn’t allowed before you visit.
+The staff is super friendly so I’d email or call them, to enquire what is and isn’t allowed before you visit.

 Gods Own Junkyard opening times